cday960/aiddb-website/docs/example.md

 where the login page is rendered.
 We pass the form and error into the render command.

 Ok we're on the last steps to rendering a page (yay!).
 In `app/templates/login.html` we see that it contains a header and a form.
 The form method is `POST` since the only way to access the `/login` route is with a `POST` method.
 This will be the case for all form requests.
 Then we have `username_label, username_form, password_label, password_form, submit_button`.

 To put the form into an HTML file it is as easy as

-` form stuff here from previous commit `
+`{{ username_form.label }}`

 and that's it.
 Everything else that is in there is for styling and organization.
 I split up these lines by setting the actual HTML element to a variable first, that way there is a clear separation between the code establishing how I want the form to look versus where I want it to live on the page.